therealtimex/aci/backend/README.md

 7. (Optional) Connect to the database using a GUI client (e.g., `DBeaver`)

-   - Parameters for the db connection can be found in the `.env.shared` file
+   - Parameters for the db connection can be found in the `.env.local` file you created in step 4.

 8. Create a random API key for local development (step 6 also creates a random API key when you run the seed db script):